jplozf/polish/README.md

 *   `_stack_type`: `true` to show stack item types, `false` to show values.
 *   `_hidden_vars`: `true` to show internal variables in the variables view, `false` to hide them.
 *   `_exit_save`: `true` to automatically save state to `default.json` on exit.
+*   `_version`: Contains the version of the interpreter as a floating number.
+This is a read-only variable.
 *   `_last_x`: Stores the last value popped from the stack.
 This is a read-only variable.
 *   `_last_error`: Contains the code of the last error.
 This is a read-only variable.
 *   `_error`: `true` if the last command resulted in an error, `false` otherwise.
 This is a read-only variable.